What to keep in mind when redesigning a website

 Focusing only on the visual aspect of your website redesign project is like slapping an artsy filter on a photo of your house and calling it a remodel.
 It’s important to note — appearance is part of the glow up process, not the beginning and end of it.

-If you want your website redesign to reach glow up status, think beyond just the visuals and address these key elements as well.
+Keep in mind when redesigning a website that if you want your website redesign to reach glow up status, think beyond just the visuals and address these key elements as well.

 Website redesign goals

 You can’t hit a target if you don’t set one.
 Think about why the revamp is necessary, then use those reasons to set a clear purpose and well-defined goals.

 Let’s say your current website doesn’t get much organic traffic — and you decide to redesign your site to address this issue.
 Though this is a fair reason to redesign, your goal should be more specific.
 For example, you could shift your purpose to design a site with built-in SEO features to increase organic traffic by 20% by the end of Q4.

 Other website redesign goals might include increasing conversions, improving website performance, or showcasing a rebrand.
 Whatever your goals are, define and document them before you begin the website redesign process.